wavefrontHQ/docs/pages/doc/integrations_r.md

 summary: Learn how to use R to visualize metrics in Wavefront.
 ---

-The Wavefront system offers a variety of layers that can handle your real-time, high-frequency data&mdash;fast ingestion, fast querying, fast analytics, visualization, and alerting.
-[Wavefront Query Language](query_language_reference.html) is capable of performing most of the transformations you'll need for daily monitoring.
-However, there are cases when you may want to perform computations that the query language doesn't currently offer, or leverage a set of libraries you've already written in R to do analytics.
-In these cases, you may want to run R as a separate analytics layer on top of your Wavefront account.
+The Wavefront service can handle your real-time, high-frequency data&mdash;fast ingestion, fast querying, fast analytics, visualization, and alerting.
+[Wavefront Query Language](query_language_reference.html) can perform most of the transformations you need for daily monitoring.
+However, in some cases when you might want to perform computations that the query language doesn't currently offer, or leverage a set of libraries you've already written in R to do analytics.
+In these cases, you can run R as a separate analytics layer on top of your Wavefront account.

-With R+Wavefront, you should be able to do just about any sort of analysis or visualization you can imagine.
+With R+Wavefront, you can do just about any analysis or visualization you can imagine.
 Want to see a histogram of your metric at an arbitrary bin width?
 Or a heat map of the correlations between your metrics?
 Model your metrics for trends, seasonality, noise, and make a forecast about future behavior?
-We'll show you how in this document.
+Here's how you learn how to do it.

 ## Prerequisites